westplainsdev/simple-journal/README.md

 # simple-journal

 a simple blockchain style way of recording transactions

 Journal -> This is what would be called a blockchain.
 A series of connected entires chained together via the previous entries hash.

 Entries -> This is the actual block which has been created for that transaation.
 Contains the current has, the previous Entires hash, along with the date of the transaction and data for the transaction.

+## Instructions

+1. `npm install` to bring in dependencies
+2. `npm test` to run the the demo test harness